-We know from personal experience how lame it can be to want to do something good for womankind but aren't sure how or where to start...
+We know from personal experience what’s like to want to do more but aren't sure how or where to start...
 We get that if you're a babe who's short on time, money, or both, all the hoop-jumping required to "get involved" can make it a non-option.
 And we know exactly what it's like to not be able to do or give everything, so just you give up and just do nothing instead.

 Babe Council was born in the summer following the 2017 Women’s March, by three besties looking for more ways to “get involved” and be better citizens and community members.